OPEC: 2022: Oil production cut

-2025: Production Increases
+2025–2026: Production increases and the Iran War

 In 2025, OPEC+ began the process of reversing voluntary production cuts.
 As of September 2025, the group had already cuts of about 2.5 million barrels per day—equivalent to ~2.4% of global demand.
 OPEC+ announced it would continue to reverse cuts and said it would boost production by 137,000 barrels per day in October.

+As the U.S. and Israel began attacks on Iran in March 2026, OPEC agreed to raise production by about 200,000 barrels to help buffer potential disruptions from the attacks, with Saudi Arabia having already increased its production the month prior.
+As the Iran war persisted with Iran taking steps to block the Strait of Hormuz, preventing oil tankers from leaving the Persian Gulf, some OPEC countries like Kuwait had to cut back production.
+Ongoing conflict and attacks from Iran on the neighboring countries also affected production by mid-April, with individual national production falling between 23% and 61% for each nation.

+The UAE, the third-largest producer in OPEC at the time, announced it was withdrawing from OPEC and OPEC+ in effective May 1, 2026.
+The UAE stated it would be able to increase oil production outside of the OPEC controls, an option discussed in previous years.
+A The Arab Gulf States Institute analyst described it as a "declaration of independence" from institutions not aligned with Emirati interests, and a rejection of Saudi influence.
+The New York Times connected it to an increasing divergence between Emirati foreign policy and that of its neighbors.

+In June 2026, reports emerged that Iraq was considering withdrawing from OPEC unless the group agreed on higher oil production quotas.

 Membership

 Current member countries

-As of January 2024, OPEC has 12 member countries: five in the Middle East (West Asia), six in Africa, and one in South America.
+As of May 2026, OPEC has 11 member countries: four in the Middle East (West Asia), six in Africa, and one in South America.
 According to the U.S. Energy Information Administration (EIA), OPEC's combined rate of oil production (including gas condensate) represented 44% of the world's total in 2016, and OPEC accounted for 81.5% of the world's "proven" oil reserves.
 Subsequent reports from 2022 indicate that OPEC member countries were then responsible for about 38% of total world crude oil production.
-It is also estimated that these countries hold 79.5% of the globe's proven oil reserves, with the Middle East alone accounting for 67.2% of OPEC's reserves.
+It is estimated that these countries hold 79.5% of the globe's proven oil reserves, with the Middle East accounting for 67.2% of OPEC's reserves.

 Approval of a new member country requires agreement by three-quarters of OPEC's existing members, including all five of the founders.
 In October 2015, Sudan formally submitted an application to join, but it is not yet a member.